av11a/talking-swr-meter/README.md

 Blind and visually impaired operators should be able to tune antennas and measure SWR **independently**.

 Pull requests and community contributions are highly welcome.

+## Disclaimer / Haftungsausschluss

+This project is provided "as is", without any warranty of any kind.
+Building, modifying, or using the hardware and software is entirely at your own risk.
+The authors assume no liability for any damage to radio equipment, property, or persons.
+RF systems can generate heat, high voltages, and strong electromagnetic fields.
+Always follow your local regulations and operate responsibly.